Save a Life. Train a Midwife.

 Your gift makes it possible to train Ugandan midwives serving the most vulnerable women in the world.

-Akello Mary
+Mary Adeno

 Why I Wanted To Be A Midwife